 This (for me, anyway) is quite a tough business to understand.
 It manufacturers semi-conductor wafers which are used in a wide variety of appliances, and counts Apple as a major customer.
 It is an exciting business for investors because we are very much at the growth stage – the company is investing heavily in capex.
 Many of their products are niche in use and are bespoke, produced for specific requirements.
 The bull case is easy to see: potentially a captive market for their products with very large barriers to competition.

 But some of the problems have come due to this excitement.
 The share’s valuation has historically been extremely high: a year ago, it was in excess of 180p, giving a market valuation of well over £1bn.
 For a company that was only reporting profits of c.£20m, it was clear that large growth was expected.
+The chat forums sentiment (such as LSE IQE share chat or ADVFN IQE share chat) have invariably been positive.

 This in turn attracted the shorters, people that thought the price was simply too high.
 And they came in some numbers as well: even today, IQE is one of the most shorted companies out there.
 And for the moment, they are winning: the share price has declined all year, and we sit today at under 50% of the all year high.
+The latest IQE profit warning has seen some quick gains.

 In terms of business safety, there is nothing untoward here.
 There are genuine profits being made, which are being reinvested back into the business.
 The financial position is not distressed at all: last year there was an equity raise which gave net proceeds of £95m, which cleared debt and as of the end of the last year, £45m sat in their accounts, giving them a healthy position.

 Stockopedia dislikes this business, awarding it a score of just 17.
 But to counter this, many businesses in the initial growth stage would have poor metrics.
+Looking at our results, many technology businesses also have decent backing in the market and share price falls are tempered.

 Opinions on this are likely to be polarised, with some established bull and bear cases.
 The share price has been volatile, showing rapid gains and losses (but mainly losses this year).